afg-education/100-days-of-code/r1-log.md

 ### R1D36 - May 29, Friday -- R1D37 May 30, Saturday :

 Today's Progress: I worked on first project on Front End Libraries module of FreeCodeCamp.
 I realize now, that I solved it pretty quickly using React, but missing one tiny '#' in a tag's href attribute caused the page loading on every button click; which made me believe that somehow React component is rendering again, etc. Spent many hours just to understand why component is re-rendering, refactored countlessly and some more crazy stuff.
+After all the fuss, I felt so disconnected, I just left it without any CSS.
 You can say that I learned quite a bit from the experience.

 Link To Work: https://codepen.io/afgonullu/pen/RwWdWxy